bintdamiana/Phonix/README.md

 The processing pipeline includes the following:

-🔸Speech-to-Text (Faster-Whisper): Audio input is transcribed into text using the Faster-Whisper model.
+Speech-to-Text (Faster-Whisper): Audio input is transcribed into text using the Faster-Whisper model.
 This is the first step in converting spoken language into a machine-readable format.

-🔸Grapheme-to-Phoneme (Eng-to-IPA): The transcribed text is then passed to a custom Eng-to-IPA service.
+Grapheme-to-Phoneme (Eng-to-IPA): The transcribed text is then passed to a custom Eng-to-IPA service.
 This component generates a phonetic transcription (an IPA string) from the orthographic input, creating a detailed "sound map" of the word.

-🔸Knowledge Retrieval and Generation (LLM + RAG):
+Knowledge Retrieval and Generation (LLM + RAG):

-🔸Retrieval: The IPA transcription serves as the key for the RAG system.
+Retrieval: The IPA transcription serves as the key for the RAG system.
 The program queries the curated phonix_data.json knowledge base to retrieve specific, expert-authored information about the constituent phonemes.

-🔸Generation: A local Large Language Model (phi3:mini via Ollama) processes the retrieved information and the initial request.
+Generation: A local Large Language Model (phi3:mini via Ollama) processes the retrieved information and the initial request.
 It synthesizes a clear, educational explanation.

-🔸Text-to-Speech (Rime TTS API): The final explanation is converted into high-fidelity audio using the Rime TTS API.
+Text-to-Speech (Rime TTS API): The final explanation is converted into high-fidelity audio using the Rime TTS API.
 This completes the feedback loop by speaking the phonetic breakdown back to the user.

 🖥️ Demo & Local Deployment
 Try the Live Demo